 - How much do you think it will cost?

-Working well together with a probate lawyer isn’t just dependent on their legal knowledge and experience, though.
-While you are interviewing them, pay attention to how they communicate with you.
+Working well together with a probate lawyer depends not just on their legal knowledge and experience, though.
+While interviewing them, please pay attention to how they communicate with you.
 Are they listening to your concerns?
 Are they explaining the process in a way that’s easy for you to understand?
 Are they respectful of the level of involvement you want to have in the estate administration?

-Choosing the right probate lawyer to work with, and choosing them promptly after your loved one passes away, is critical if you want to avoid wasting time and money.
+Choosing the right probate lawyer to work with, and choosing them promptly, is critical if you want to avoid wasting time and money.

 Let us help you!

 In simple terms, a fiduciary is a person obligated to act in good faith and trust for the benefit of the estate.
-They are ethically bound to act in the estate’s best interests.
-As a fiduciary, you are held to a very high standard as you go about your duties of estate administration.
-If you mishandle an asset and it costs the estate money, or you miss a discount deadline, or you distribute assets to beneficiaries improperly, you can be held financially responsible.
+They are ethically bound to work in the estate’s best interests.
+As a fiduciary, you are held to a very high standard as you go about your estate administration duties.
+If you mishandle an asset and it costs the estate money, miss a discount deadline, or distribute assets to beneficiaries improperly, you can be held financially responsible.

-Part of your fiduciary responsibility to the estate is administering the estate according to the law, and a common mistake we see is a failure to understand something called “statutory priorities”.
-Pennsylvania law establishes a schedule of priorities for paying claims against an estate – it very specifically outlines who gets paid in what order.
+Part of your fiduciary responsibility to the estate is administering the estate according to the law.
+We see a common mistake in failing to understand something called “statutory priorities.”
+Pennsylvania law establishes a schedule of priorities for paying claims against an estate – it very specifically outlines who gets paid and what order.
 One of the most common mistakes we see is paying people “out of turn” during the probate process.

-For example, a Personal Representative will pay Cousin Millie the $1,000 left to her in the will before the funeral bill.
+For example, an Executor will pay Cousin Millie the $1,000 left to her in the will before the funeral bill.
 Or they pay Cousin Millie before a creditor.
 Or before someone else in the estate claimed commission.
-Or before any of the other claims that take priority over Cousin Millie, according to Pennsylvania’s statutory priorities.
-And as a fiduciary obligation, making this kind of mistake could make you personally responsible for paying a surcharge to the person or creditor with the claim that should have been paid first.
+According to Pennsylvania’s statutory priorities, if Cousin Millie is paid before any of the other claims that take priority over her claim, that is the wrong payment order.
+As a fiduciary obligation, making this kind of mistake could make you personally responsible for paying a surcharge to the person or creditor with the claim that should have been paid first.

-One of your responsibilities as the Personal Representative of a will is to quickly identify and secure all assets.
-If you do not identify, and secure, assets fast enough, it can result in a financial loss to an estate.
-Again, when those financial losses happened because you failed to fulfill your fiduciary responsibility to the estate, you may be held personally financially responsible.
+One of your responsibilities as the Executor of a will is to identify and secure all assets quickly.
+If you do not identify and secure assets fast enough, it can result in a financial loss to an estate.
+Again, you may be held personally financially responsible when those financial losses happen because you failed to fulfill your fiduciary responsibility to the estate.

 Do you know what should be considered an asset in an estate?
 Do you know how to secure all an estate’s assets in a way that satisfies your fiduciary obligation?
 Are you aware that even if the will specifically “gives” an item to someone, you still need to secure that item as an asset that remains part of the estate and is distributed according to statutory priorities?